 What You Can Do to Help Sea Turtles

-It's sea turtle nesting season on our local Beaufort SC beaches.
+Sea turtle nesting season is arriving on our local Beaufort SC beaches.
 From May through October, it's a favorite time of the year for many locals here in the Lowcountry.

 This is the time of year when hundreds, thousands of loggerhead sea turtles can be found digging their nests on our local Beaufort SC beaches.
 We even have been met with a few surprises recently, with green sea turtles, and even the rare leatherback and Kemps ridley turtles making their nests on our local sea islands.